fossasia/open-event-server/docs/INSTALLATION_GCE_KUBERNETES.md

 ## Deploy our pods, services and deployments

-- From the project directory, use kubectl to deploy our application from the defined configuration files that are in the `kubernetes` directory.
+- From the project directory, use the provided deploy script to deploy our application from the defined configuration files that are in the `kubernetes` directory.

     ```
-    kubectl create -R -f ./kubernetes/yamls
+    ./kubernetes/deploy.sh
     ```

 - The Kubernetes master creates the load balancer and related Compute Engine forwarding rules, target pools, and firewall rules to make the service fully accessible from outside of Google Cloud Platform.